livefir/fir/README.md

 Live patching of the DOM(over websockets, sse) is also available but only for server driven DOM patching.(notifications, live ticker etc.)

-## Status

-Work in progress.
-The current focus is to get to a developer experience which is acceptable to the community.
-Roadmap to v1.0.0 is still uncertain.

 ## Principles